 Here’s what we read about the two loaves:

 "... bring two loaves made of two-tenths of an ephah of fine flour, baked with yeast, as a wave offering of firstfruits to the LORD" (Leviticus 23:12).

-Keeping in mind that Israel was to eliminate leaven or yeast from both its diet and its houses in earlier festivals, why are they now directed to present bread "baked with yeast" as a wave offering?
+Keeping in mind that Israel was to eliminate leaven or yeast from both its diet and its houses during an earlier festival, why are they now directed to present bread “baked with yeast” as a wave offering?

-Yeast was used frequently for a metaphor for sin.
-The contamination of sin in our lives, grows and permeates everything – just like yeast in bread dough.
+Yeast was used frequently (but not always) as a metaphor for sin.
+The contamination of sin in our lives grows and permeates everything – just like yeast in bread dough.
 The one thing that stops the growth of yeast is the heat of the oven.
-So the yeast in a baked loaf of bread is no longer living and growing – but it has left its mark.
-You can tell the difference between bread baked with yeast and without yeast.
+So the leaven in a baked loaf of bread is no longer living and growing – but it has left its mark.
+You can tell the difference between loaves of bread baked with yeast and without yeast.

 The second question is, “Why two loaves?”
-I propose that the two loaves represent two people groups that have been distinct to this point: Jews and Gentiles (or, non-Jews).
-This proposal will (I hope) become clear and valid in a few moments.
+I propose that the two loaves represent two people groups that have been distinct to this point: Jews and Gentiles (or non-Jews).
+This proposal will (I hope) be validated in a few moments.

 So, the significance is a public demonstration of two distinct people groups united as they are held in the hands of the one priest.
 All these people, whether Jews or Gentiles, have experienced the effect of sin in their lives, but that sin is no longer living and growing effectively in their lives.